Code-Institute-Submissions/kind-soul-yoga/README.md

 #### Home

-- After the hero image the user sees three _'Calls to Action'_ buttons - links to the Group Sessions, 1-2-1 Tutoring and Blog pages - which will allow them to improve their yoga practice in different ways.
+- After the hero image the user sees three _Calls to Action_ buttons - links to the Group Sessions, 1-2-1 Tutoring and Blog pages - which will allow them to improve their yoga practice in different ways.
 - The user is then presented with a welcome message from Sarah and an introduction to the Kind Soul Yoga brand.
 - At the bottom of the page, the user can review the titles of recent blog posts and click on them to read more.